joshuacox/katacoda-scenarios/LearnToCollaborateWithGit/step4.md

 Again, if any of the steps above are unclear go to the official github docs about [adding a new ssh key to your github account](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account).

-Now if you don't already have a GPG key let's follow the official github docs.
+Now if you don't already have a GPG key let's generate one:

+`gpg --default-new-key-algo rsa4096 --gen-key`{{execute}}

+Now follow the official github docs, you can skip the `gen-key` step as we just did that (note: the ubuntu here uses a 1.4 version of gpg which does not have the --full-generate-key option, hence why we used the the options above).

 1. [Generate a new GPG key](https://help.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key)
 1. [Add the gpg key to your github account](https://help.github.com/en/articles/adding-a-new-gpg-key-to-your-github-account)